 Amana will not be responsible for any injury or property damage from improper service procedures.
-If performing service on your own product, assume responsibility for any personal injury or property damage which may result
+If performing service on your own product, you assume all responsibility for any personal injury or property damage which may result

 To locate an authorized servicer, please consult your telephone book or the dealer from whom you purchased this product.
-For further assistance please call:
+For further assistance please contact: